-If you want to run Apex Legends on a Low-end PC, knowing how to remove or disable shadows with come in handy!
-This is specifically helpful for low end rigs which use entry level graphics cards,processors, and a lower memory.
+If you want to run Apex Legends on a Low-end PC, knowing how to remove or disable shadows will come in clutch!
+This is specifically helpful for low-end rigs that use entry-level graphics cards, processors, and lower memory.
 Make sure to cross-reference with the rig used in this setting to draw a better comparison.

 How to Remove/Disable Shadows in Apex Legends (Steam)

 - Head over to the folder called “saved games” in Apex Legends save files.

 - Then look for a folder called “respawn”.

 - Now open the folder called “Apex” inside it.

 - Then open the “local” folder and do the next steps.

 - Open “videoconfig”, and change the value of “setting.csm_enabled” to “0”.